 This grant is designed to support a broad range of activities which can contribute towards transforming the community and improving the lives of people in that community.
 There are four options under this grant: Building Resilient Communities, Active Lives, Seasonal Celebrations & Festivals, and Leading Healthier Lives.
 It's possible to apply for a combination of options.
-Groups may apply for one Empowering Local Communities Grant per year to a maximum value of £1,500 and minimum value of £500.
-Applications must be submitted to your local Community Champion by 15 April 2022 and activities must start/take place before 5 June 2022.
-Applications should be submitted at least 6 weeks before your activity to give enough processing time submitted to your local Community Champion by 15 April 2022 and must start/take place before 5 June 2022.
-Applications should be submitted at least 6 weeks before your activity to give enough processing time.
+Groups may apply for one Empowering Local Communities Grant per year between £500 - £1,500.
+The current application window is 19 September - 11 November.